MakabulosMemorialHS/AthenaSIS/README.md

 information system that is accessible by students (through the SOA facility) and staff.

+In contrast, AthenaSIS aims to be a portable system which can be deployed to any of Linux, Windows, or OSX systems.
+It also aims to use C++ exclusively, mostly because of philosophical reasons.

 This document serves only as an announcement.